Feed on

 Listen online or download the podcast.

-Homosexuality and the Church with Brandon Holthaus pt1 – Download MP3 –
+Homosexuality and Revisionists with Pastor Phillip Lee – Download MP3 –

 All past episodes of His Way Out Ministries Radio Broadcast are available by following THIS LINK or selecting the “Audio Podcast” category to the right.